- Shionogi announces publication of data from two of its clinical trials; APEKS-NP and CREDIBLE-CR in the journal The Lancet Infectious Diseases

 For more information please refer to: https://www.shionogi.com/global/en/sustainability/amr.html

-Shionogi & Co., Ltd. is a 142-year-old global, research driven pharmaceutical company headquartered in Osaka, Japan, that is dedicated to bringing benefits to patients based on its corporate philosophy of “supplying the best possible medicine to protect the health and wellbeing of the patients we serve.”
-The company currently markets products in several therapeutic areas including anti-infectives, pain, CNS disorders, cardiovascular diseases and gastroenterology.
-Shionogi’s research and development currently target two therapeutic areas: infectious diseases, and pain/CNS disorders.
+Shionogi & Co., Ltd. is a Japanese major research-driven pharmaceutical company dedicated to bringing benefits to patients based on its corporate philosophy of “supplying the best possible medicine to protect the health and wellbeing of the patients we serve.”
+The company currently markets products in several therapeutic areas including anti-infectives, pain, cardiovascular diseases, and gastroenterology.
+Our pipeline is focused on infectious disease, pain, CNS, and oncology.
+For more information on Shionogi & Co., Ltd., visit https://www.shionogi.com/global/en/.
+Shionogi Inc. is the U.S. subsidiary of Shionogi & Co., Ltd. based in N.J.
+For more information on Shionogi Inc., please visit www.shionogi.com.

 Forward Looking Statement